UFC 5 FEATURE DESIGN

 - From UFC Casual Player Interview

-A new feature, Fight Week, connects the UFC game with live events.
-It allows players to earn in-game currency by picking the correct winners of the PPV fight events.
+A new feature, Fight Week, was introduced to connect the UFC console game with live events.
+It allows players to earn in-game currency by picking the correct winners of the real-life PPV fight events.

 The Process